Topological asymptotic dimension: Totally disconnected groups

 Let us define the above subclass more rigorously.
 The class of {\it elementary groups} is the smallest class $\mathscr{E}$ of t.d.l.c.s.c. groups which contains all s.c. profinite groups and countable discrete groups, and is closed under taking topological group extensions by s.c. profinite groups and countable discrete groups and increasing countable unions (of open subgroups) \cite[1.1]{we}.
 This class is known to be closed under group extensions, taking closed subgroups and quotients by closed normal subgroups, inverse limits, quasi-products, and local direct products, as long as the resulting group remains t.d.l.c.s.c.
 Also it passes from a cocompact subgroup to a t.d.l.c.s.c. group \cite[1.3]{we}.

 Each t.d.l.c.s.c. group $G$ has a unique maximal (resp. minimal) closed normal subgroup ${\rm Rad}_{\mathscr E}(G)$ (resp. ${\rm Res}_{\mathscr E}(G)$) whose quotient group is elementary \cite[1.5]{we}.
 This is called the {\it elementary radical} (resp. {\it residual}) of $G$.
 Also, a t.d.l.c.s.c. group with an open solvable subgroup, is known to be elementary \cite[1.11]{we}.
 Moreover, the structural results of Wesolek reduces the study of compactly generated t.d.l.c.s.c. groups to that of elementary groups and topologically characteristically simple non-elementary groups \cite[1.6, 1.7]{we}.
 Since the topological version of the second isomorphism theorem is valid for t.d.l.c.s.c. groups \cite[2.2]{we} (c.f., \cite[5.33]{hr}), the intersection of two closed cocompact subgroups of a t.d.l.c.s.c. group is again cocompact.
 In particular, the family of all closed cocompact subgroups is filtering in the sense of Caprace and Monod, and it follows from \cite[2.5]{cm}, that if a compactly generated t.d.l.c.s.c. group is residually compact (RC), then each RC-approximation of $G$ includes a subgroup which is compact-by-discrete (c.f., \cite[2.6]{we}).

 In a t.d.l.c.s.c. group $G$, the quasi-center $QZ(G)$ of $G$ consists of elements with open centralizer.
 This is a (not necessarily closed) characteristic subgroup \cite{bm}.
 For the discrete residual Res$(G)$ of $G$, defined as the intersection of all open normal subgroups, the quotient $G/{\rm Res}(G)$ is a countable increasing union of [SIN]-groups \cite[2.7]{we}.

-Elementary groups contain t.d.l.c.s.c. which are either [SIN]-groups, solvable, locally elliptic t.d.l.c.s.c., or contain a compact open subgroup that has a dense quasi-center.

 The locally elliptic radical $\Lambda(G)$ of Platonov also plays an important role in t.d.l.c. groups and could be characterized as the $\mathcal C$-core , for the the collection $\mathcal C$ of all compact subgroups.
 Also, when $G$ is t.d.l.c.s.c., it has a closed characteristic subgroup SIN$(G)$ containing $QZ(G)$, which is an increasing union of compactly generated relatively open [SIN]-subgroups.